Table of Contents

 There’s a saying that you can’t heal in the same environment that made you sick.
 So, while we cannot ask you to change homes when you feel sick from mold exposure, we can tell you that the first step is to eliminate the presence of mold from your home and that is where Mold Zero can help.

-After you have done the best to remove the mold from your home you should book a doctor’s appointment.
+After you have done your best to remove the mold from your home you should book a doctor’s appointment.
 From there, a medical professional can analyze your individual needs and provide further actionable steps that you can take to better your health.

 There is an extra concern when it comes to the health effects of mold on our lungs, and we wouldn’t say that these are unfounded concerns.
 After all, mold is airborne and can be harsher on asthmatics or people with health issues related to their lungs.